xiaohu-cern/KingMaker/README.md

 source setup.sh KingMaker
 ```

 **ONLY for the first time**, `setup-lxplus.sh` will install miniconda and relevant libs required in `KingMaker_env.yml` in the current directory.
-So it will take tens of minutes.
+It will also create and activate a new virtual env called `KingMaker` in this case.
+The process will take tens of minutes.

 ## Setup